 Emotional distress caused by bed bugs may also be recoverable as part of your complaint against the liable party.
 Also, do not forget that bed bugs can cause damage to your personal property.
 Therefore, if your clothing, luggage, mattress, sheets, pillows or any other personal property has been damaged, you may be able to recover damages for having to get rid of the items infested by bed bugs.

 Have you been a victim of bed bugs?
-Do not hesitate to consult with our lawyers at the Compass Law Group, PC about whether or not you can sue the responsible party and recover compensation.
-Call our offices at 800-602-4010 or fill out this contact form to get a free consultation.
+Do not hesitate to consult with our lawyers at the Compass Law Group, LLP about whether or not you can sue the responsible party and recover compensation.